Pulpit Friction

 "Pulpit Friction" is the eighteenth episode of the twenty-fourth season of the American animated television series The Simpsons, and the 526th episode overall.
+The episode was directed by Chris Clements and written by Bill Odenkirk.
 It originally aired on the Fox network in the United States on April 28, 2013.
 The name is a pun on the film Pulp Fiction.

+In this episode, Reverend Lovejoy leaves after a new minister joins the church while Marge tracks down her wedding dress with Lisa.
+Edward Norton guest starred as Reverend Elijah Hooper.
+The episode received positive reviews.

 Plot

 After crashing onto the couch from the couch gag, the Simpsons decide to get a new couch, but before Marge can go to the store, Homer orders a new couch online from Brooklyn, New York.
 The new couch is infested by bedbugs and soon Springfield is overrun with them.
 As Reverend Lovejoy is unable to calm the town, the Parson (last seen on "Moe Letter Blues") demotes Lovejoy and promotes a new reverend named Elijah Hooper (Edward Norton).
 The town begins to appreciate Hooper and the cultural references he makes in his sermons.

 Hooper and Homer bond and Hooper suggests that Homer could be the new church deacon.
 Homer accepts, but Bart starts to miss all father-son time with him, and turns to Ned Flanders who is still angry and devastated after Lovejoy left.
 They visit Lovejoy, who now works as a hot tub salesman, but he says he does not want to come back.
-Bart, with Milhouse's help, manages to procure some of the dead bedbugs which he gives to frogs to induce a plague upon the town.
+Bart, with Milhouse's help, manages to procure some of the dead bedbugs, which he gives to frogs to induce a plague in the town.
 The frogs begin to invade the town, and Hooper is confronted by the angry townspeople when he is unable to do anything except talk about movies or music.
 Lovejoy makes an entrance with a speech to ease the plague, and happily accepts his post back after his voice makes the frogs fall asleep.

 Meanwhile, while deinfesting her clothes, Marge finds that her wedding dress has been switched with one of Krusty's costumes.
 She admits that she was saving the dress for Lisa to wear at her own wedding; and is upset when Lisa says she cannot picture herself ever getting married.
 Marge confronts the clown who tells her that he no longer has the dress, having tossed it in the trash after using it for a skit on his show.
-However, Lisa manages to track down the dress's whereabouts: after being retrieved from the trash and being used during a production of Mamma Mia!, it was sold to an engaged couple during a bankruptcy sale.
+However, Lisa managed to track down the dress's whereabouts: after being retrieved from the trash and being used during a production of Mamma Mia!, it was sold to an engaged couple during a bankruptcy sale.
 Lisa then takes Marge to the couple's wedding ceremony, where she is touched upon seeing the couple's nuptials.
-However, Lisa assures her she may consider getting married in the future.
+Lisa assures her that she may consider getting married in the future.